kipVk/7_fdf/README.md

 So, with these formulas in mind, let's see if i can actually transform these data into my own program's data.

+Program was working with pixels, but it is encouraged to use images, so I'm going to modify it to use images.
 # Clone this repo to vogsphere

 Go to the kip git hub folder